Bethel-nz/aurora/Readme.md

 - **Blob Storage**: Efficient handling of binary objects
 - **Async API**: High-performance operations with async/await support
 - **Durability**: Write-ahead logging for crash recovery
+- **Network Support**: Optional HTTP JSON and high-performance binary servers

-## Installation
+## Library Usage

-Add to your Cargo.toml:
+To use Aurora DB as an embedded library in your Rust project, add it to your `Cargo.toml`:

 ```toml
 [dependencies]